 We aim to make our website as accessible as possible.
 However if you use a screen reader and require debt advice you may find it easier to phone us instead.
 Our phone number is 0 8 0 0 1 3 8 1 1 1 1.
 Freephone (including all mobiles).

-Bankruptcy is a way of cancelling or writing off your debts if you cannot pay them.
-It is a form of insolvency and can affect your life in many ways, but it also offers a fresh start.
+Bankruptcy is a way of writing off your debts if you have no other way to pay them.
+It is a last resort option that offers you a fresh start after 12 months.

 England, Wales and Northern Ireland only.
 Find out about bankruptcy in Scotland